-The total score of Stage I including the Open Challenge determines the ten teams that advance into Stage II.
-Then, the five teams with the highest total score (the sum of Stage I and Stage II) advance into the finals.
+The total score of Stage I including the Open Challenge determines the teams that advance into Stage II.
+Then, the total score of Stage I and II determines teams advance into the finals.

 Partial Score

 All tests except for the Open Challenge are rewarded on a partial scoring basis.
 That is to say a team receives points for successfully passing a certain part of that test.